hongboooo/hongboooo.github.io/_pages/about.md

 Hi😊~ My name is <span style="color:#1a73e8">Hongbo</span>.
 I am a Phd Candidate in the College of Computer Science at Zhejiang University.
 I'm majoring in Design Science and working with [Prof. Lingyun Sun](https://scholar.google.com/citations?user=zzW8d-wAAAAJ&hl=en&oi=ao).
  <!-- at the [International Design Institude (IDI)](http://www.idi.zju.edu.cn) of Zhejiang University.  -->
  I focus on Human-Computer Interaction (HCI).
 My main research area includes intelligent and generative system, XR + AI, and human-AI collaboration.
-My work has been published at some top-tire HCI venues, such as TOCHI, IJHCS, CHI, UIST, CSCW, and IJHCI.
+My work has been published at some top-tire HCI venues, such as TOCHI, IJHCS, CHI, UIST, and CSCW.

 <!-- <div class="separate-section common-paragraph"></div> -->